the journals they write in! And like us, every child will have his or her own preferences.

 — journals can be seed ideas for more writing which will be drafted, revised, edited, and published

-AJ seemed to find this now out of print guided journal from Compendium easy to do since she didn’t have to think of what to write.
+Although it’s now out-of-print, this guided journal from Compendium made journaling easy to do for my oldest daughter.
+Why?
+Because she didn’t have to think of what to write.

 Since JJ is six, art is the best way into writing.
 She’s been using the art journal from Compendium.